 There is a problem that I think every online community inevitably must face.
 One with potential to destroy the community from the inside; the Shitlord.

 For better or for worse, online communities are born out of like-mindedness.
 That’s different than our geographical-based communities.
-These communites grow and people on the fringe of this like-mindedness will no doubt arrive.
+These communities grow and people on the fringe of this like-mindedness will no doubt arrive.
 The guiding principle begins to fall apart.
 This state is ideal for diversity of opinion, but it is only a matter of time until the Shitlord appears.

 The Shitlord has a singular societal function: to provoke.
 Crass language and jokes, hostile opinions, contrarianism for controversy’s sake, even rape and death threats.
 They squelch the peacekeepers and embolden the extremists.
 Unmanaged, dissidence grows and grows.
 The traditional advice to “ignore the trolls” doesn’t work here.
 I say this from experience, it’s not easy to fix.